 You can think of it as something like offering them a surprise gift, says Jackson.
 “You wouldn’t decide not to give someone a birthday gift because it might not be the exact gift they want or because you’re worried that they won’t like how you wrapped or packaged it,” she says.
 The same thing goes in the case of a “just because” text: It’s the thought that counts, and the surprise element is only likely to make them appreciate it all the more.

-And that's particularly the case in the tough times we're currently living through, Jackson says, when someone might be struggling to remember that they are loved and matter to others.
-“If you can connect a direct line between this small gesture of reaching out and any person’s general need to be seen and appreciated, that might help you find the courage to text a friend, and let them know they're on your mind,” says Jackson.
+That's especially the case in the tough times we're currently living through, Jackson says, when someone might be struggling to remember that they are loved and matter to others.
+“If you can connect a direct line between this small gesture of reaching out and any person’s general need to be seen and appreciated, that might help you find the courage to text a friend and let them know they're on your mind,” says Jackson.

 Consider that you’re already “just thinking of them” in your head